intermine/bluegenes/docs/building.md

 ## Quickstart

-These commands are explained in more depth below, but if you know what you want here's a quick reference of the most useful ones.
+These commands are explained in more depth below, but if you know what you want, here's a quick reference of the most useful ones.

     lein dev         # start dev server with hot-reloading lein repl        # start dev server with hot-reloading and nrepl (no clean or css)